How to Measure Investment Risk & Protect Against it

 The Investments class I teach at a local university focuses on investing risk and return.
 We talk about the risk that you’ll lose money if you invest and your stock and bond funds decline in price.
 There’s also the risk that your purchasing power will erode from inflation.
 According to a recent Fortune-CNN article food prices increased 2.6% last year.
 Although, in my region, it seems as though the food increases were quite a bit more.
 Although the CPI (consumer price index) reported a seasonally adjusted increase of 1.7%, your personal inflation rate varies based upon the region where you live and what you buy.

-So how do you measure risk and protect yourself?
+So how do you measure investment risk and protect yourself?

 Standard deviation measures how much your investment returns deviate from the average.
 In reality, investors care about the negative returns, not if you have a year with exceptionally high investment returns.
 Investors measure risk by the percent their investment portfolio drops in value.

 Here’s how to measure your portfolio returns.
 Mathematically, find the difference between the beginning and ending value of your portfolio.
 Next, divide the results by the beginning value of your investments.
-For example, if your portfolio was worth $10,000 on January 1 and on December 1 it’s value was $9,000, you lost 10%.
+For example, if your portfolio was worth $10,000 on January 1 and on December 30 of the same year it’s value was $9,000, you lost 10%.
 That’s an example of investment risk, and how to calculate.

 $9,000 – $10,000/$10,000 = -10%